-Why have you slept with my father's concubine?
+Why have you gone in to my father's concubine?

 Ishbosheth asked this question to rebuke Abner who was acting like he was the king.
-AT: "You did not have the right to sleep with my father's concubine!"
+Alternate translation: "You did not have the right to go in to father's concubine!"
 (See: Rhetorical Question)